 Occupying the former site of the historic Golden Theatre is The Projector, a refurbished cinema that’s home to an eclectic selection of films (it also selectively screens mainstream ones), as well as Intermission Bar which hosts unique events and dishes out tasty bites.
 Settle yourself into a seat – or a bean bag – and be spoilt for choice with an array of films that run the gamut.
-Besides indie titles and arthouse flicks, The Projector also shows local and cult classics such as 2001: A Space Odyssey.
+Besides indie titles and arthouse flicks, The Projector also shows local and cult classics such as Rocky Horror Show and 2001: A Space Odyssey.
 The Projector also hosts themed nights, so prepare to dress the part.

 Lest we forget, far more films are churned out of Bollywood than Tinseltown.
 They’re not readily available on the big screen here, but Carnival Cinemas makes it easier for the Shah Rukh Khan faithful.
 The cinema camps out at the charmingly old-school Shaw Towers, previously housing Jade Cinemas and Bombay Talkies, and showcases Tamil and Hindi films from India and across the region.
 Nonetheless, Hindi movies – be warned: they can run up to 3 hours – are the lifeblood of this cinema.

 Embrace foreign film in new territory: Rex Cinemas is home to a selection of the latest Tamil and Hindi titles, each set with English subtitles.
 It screens both digital 2D and 3D with VIP options if you're looking to take your date to the movies.
 As part of Carnival Cinemas, it’s the only other cinema dedicated to Bollywood, so take in a picture here to boost your film cred.